behindthefirewalls/Parsero/README.md

 What's Parsero?
 ===============
 Parsero is a free script which read the Robots.txt file of a web server and look at the Disallow entries.
-Then it visits these entries and prints the status code in order to show you which of them are available and which not.
+Then it connects with these entries and prints the status code in order to show you which of them are available and which not.

 Installing:
 ==========